 Look for these key specs:

-- Sensor Size: A 1-inch sensor is a great benchmark for prosumer quality, offering a significant leap over the smaller 1/2.3-inch sensors found in many entry-level models.
+- Sensor Size: A 1-inch sensor is a benchmark for prosumer quality, significantly outperforming smaller 1/2.3-inch sensors.

-- Gimbal Stabilization: A 3-axis mechanical gimbal is non-negotiable.
-It physically stabilizes the camera, counteracting the drone’s movements to produce perfectly smooth, stable footage, even in windy conditions.
+- Gimbal Stabilization: A 3-axis mechanical gimbal is essential for physically stabilizing the camera, producing perfectly smooth footage even in windy conditions.

 “A 3-axis gimbal is the unsung hero of aerial cinematography.
 It’s the difference between shaky, amateur-looking video and the fluid, professional shots that captivate an audience.” – Alex Carter, Drone Cinematography Expert